 Today I have something special for you: An interview with someone who has been semi-retired for over a decade and enjoys every minute of it.

-A few weeks ago I published an article on Coast FI.
+A while ago, I published an article on Coast FI.
 One of the readers who posted a comment on the article is Burrow.
-He mentioned that he had been “Coasting (on the Coast)” for 10 years.
+He mentioned that he had been “Coasting (on the Coast)” for ten years.
 I was intrigued and reached out to him to see if he wanted to be part of our Semi-Retirement interview series.
-He agreed and you can read all about his story in the interview below.
+He agreed, and you can read all about his story in the interview below.

 Burrow was able to semi-retire in his 30s and has enjoyed an enviable lifestyle on the NSW South Coast ever since.
 Like many, Burrow started off with a plan to retire early.
 But when he got close to Financial Independence, his desire to stop working altogether disappeared.
 Instead, he decided to semi-retire and coasted to FI.
 His nest egg will provide an income if and when he decides to stop working (which he says he might never do).